deep-mm/About-Me/site/content/projects/qna-plugnplay.md

     c.
 QNANAME - This must be a unique name across azure, to verify you can enter it here: [Name verification](https://portal.azure.com/#create/Microsoft.CognitiveServicesTextAnalyticsWithConfigurations) and verify that it is being accepted.

 5. Update the file under `.github > variables > qna.json`.
 Here update the subscriptionId value to your azure subscription id, and the qnaName value to the qnaName you finalized in **step 4c**.
+6. Before you deploy the infrastructure, we need to agree to responsible AI terms on Azure.
+For doing this, we will just create a sample resource and then delete it.
+[Create a Language Service](https://ms.portal.azure.com/#create/Microsoft.CognitiveServicesTextAnalyticsWithConfigurations) with any name and then delete it.
-6. Now run the workflow QnA-Infra-Deploy manually which will deploy the resources onto Azure.
+7. Now run the workflow QnA-Infra-Deploy manually which will deploy the resources onto Azure.
-7. Next, go to the folder `FAQs`, and here you can update the markdown files to any question answers you wish to see your bot reply.
+8. Next, go to the folder `FAQs`, and here you can update the markdown files to any question answers you wish to see your bot reply.
-8. Now the workflow QnA-KB-Deploy will be triggered and your updated QnA will be deployed to knowledge base.
+9. Now the workflow QnA-KB-Deploy will be triggered and your updated QnA will be deployed to knowledge base.
-9. You can go to the [Language Portal](https://language.cognitive.azure.com/) to verify the same.
+10. You can go to the [Language Portal](https://language.cognitive.azure.com/) to verify the same.

 That's it!
 We have out service up and running.
 To test it out, you can create a new issue in the same repository, and add a comment `@Bot {your question}` and in about 15 seconds you should see the reply coming in!